This page aims to explain function invocations and lifecycle.

 Some users may manage their functions using the "Function" Custom Resource Definition (CRD) which can be installed with the Helm chart.
 The Function CRD is observed by the operator which can create resources in Kubernetes, bypassing the REST API of the gateway.
 The REST API is still used for invocations.

-OpenFaaS Pro offers authentication using JWT tokens obtained through an Open ID Connect (OIDC) flow and an Identity Provider (IdP).
+OpenFaaS For Enterprise offers authentication using JWT tokens obtained through an Open ID Connect (OIDC) flow and an Identity Provider (IdP).

 For functions, you should provide your own authentication mechanism, such as a shared token, OIDC, HMAC or basic authentication.

 If you have other questions on invocations and lifecycle, please feel free to reach out to us with suggestions via email.

 How do I limit how many requests run in a Pod?¶

 max_inflight can limit concurrent requests.